anonymous-submitter0104/iclr-submission/final-experiment/README.md

 This measures how fairly a model represents Indic languages relative to English.

-### Indic Parity
+## Indic Parity

 | Model                | As    | Bn    | Gu    | Hi    | Kn    | Ml    | Mr    | Ne    | Or    | Pa    | Sa    | Sd    | Ta    | Te    | Avg-Indic |
 |-----------------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-----------|
 | qwen3-600M-original   | 0.806 | 0.821 | 0.802 | 0.867 | 0.791 | 0.797 | 0.816 | 0.807 | 0.778 | 0.802 | 0.807 | 0.762 | 0.806 | 0.813 | 0.819     |
 | qwen3-600M-cpt        | 0.857 | 0.879 | 0.855 | 0.919 | 0.841 | 0.852 | 0.871 | 0.860 | 0.830 | 0.857 | 0.860 | 0.817 | 0.860 | 0.865 | 0.874     |

-**Observation:** Average Indic parity improves after continual pretraining, showing that MILA promotes more equitable representation across languages.
+## Observation: Average Indic parity improves after continual pretraining, showing that MILA promotes more equitable representation across languages.

 ---

-## Baseline Comparisons

-For completeness, we also evaluate strong multilingual baselines the results of which are provided in the Indic MMLU folder.

----

-## Conclusion
+# Conclusion

 MILA significantly improves both **absolute performance** and **fairness (Indic parity)** for Qwen3-600M.
 These results demonstrate that targeted continual pretraining on MILA leads to stronger and more equitable representation of Indic languages.